-If a loved one’s death was caused by the recklessness, negligence, or intentional act of another, family members can get compensated for their pain, suffering, and monetary losses by filing a wrongful death claim against the guilty person or entity.
+If someone’s death was caused by the recklessness, negligence, or intentional act of another, family members can get compensated for their pain, suffering, and monetary losses by filing a wrongful death claim against the guilty person or entity.
+Our law firm is experienced in helping grieving families determine if negligence caused the death of their loved ones.

 In Florida, there is a certain statute adopted by the Legislature of the U.S. when it comes to wrongful death cases.
 A lawsuit for wrongful death in the state of Florida can only be brought by the personal representative of the deceased person's estate and on the side of the survivors.